imsaurabhprakash/imsaurabhprakash/README.md

 - 👋 Hi, I’m Saurabh Prakash
-- 👀 I’m interested in artificial intelligence, logistics and blockchain technology
+- 👀 I’m interested in artificial intelligence, IoT and blockchain technology
 - 🌱 I’m currently learning about neural networks and blockchain smart contracts
 - 💞️ I’m looking to collaborate on projects related to AI and blockchain
 - 📫 You can reach me by mailing me at saurabhprakash399@gmail.com